Why Does Babybel Cheese Come in Wax? (Explained!)

 Once the Babybel cheese has been produced, it is then double-dipped in wax.

-Firstly, the cheese pieces are dipped in clear wax in order to seal the cheese in.
+Firstly, the cheese pieces are dipped in clear wax to seal the cheese in.

 Then it is dipped in the famous and instantly recognizable Babybel red wax.